Pavement Ant Control: Protect Your Home

 Characteristics: The body of the pavement ant consists of a head, a thorax and an abdomen.
 A pedicel connects the thorax to the abdomen and has two segments.
 The thorax features a pair of spines that project upwards and backwards, though male alates typically lack this physical characteristic.
 In the last abdominal segment, the ant species possesses a stinger.
 Pavement ants are also identifiable by the parallel furrows or lines present on both the head and thorax.

 The pavement ant is found throughout the United States, as populations have been identified in New England, the Midwest, and as far west as California and Washington.
-As urban pests, pavement ants are also found throughout commercial and residential areas in the Mid-Atlantic states.
+As urban pests, pavement ants are also found throughout commercial and residential areas.

 What Do They Eat?